-- The use of false identification and false information to obtain funds through financial lenders
+- The use of false identification and false information to obtain funds through financial lenders.

 - Requests for loan settlement cheques issued under multiple false names.

-- Financial transactions inconsistent with established profile
+- Financial transactions inconsistent with a customer’s established profile.

-- Large-value gaming activity with no threshold transactions recorded
+- Large-value gaming activity with no threshold transactions recorded.

 AUSTRAC analysed suspicious matter reports (SMRs) from banks and casinos to identify a former solicitor with a long-term gambling addiction who stole money from individuals, businesses and financial institutions as part of an elaborate mortgage refinancing fraud.

 The offender placed newspaper ads posing as a mortgage broker offering low-interest refinancing to people wanting to borrow money against their property.
 He used his victims’ personal and banking details, along with forged signatures and falsified documents, to lodge home loan applications to buy his victims’ property using a false name.